-As discussed in more detail below, we did not achieve our annual adjusted EBITDA objectives for 2018 but we did attain our three-year excess cash performance objectives for 2016 to 2018 at a level between target and maximum.
-As a result, and consistent with our pay for performance philosophy, none of our named executive officers and members of senior management received bonus awards under our 2018 annual bonus plan but named executive officers and members of senior management that participated in our 2016 to 2018 performance share long-term incentive award program did receive shares of common stock as payment for performance under that three-year program.
+As discussed in more detail below, we achieved approximately 70% of our annual adjusted EBITDA target objective for 2019 but we did not attain our threshold three-year excess cash performance objective for 2017 to 2019.
+As a result, and consistent with our pay for performance philosophy, our named executive officers and members of senior management received annual bonus awards under our 2019 annual bonus plan at a level between threshold and target but our named executive officers and members of senior management that participated in our 2017 to 2019 performance share long-term incentive award program did not receive any shares of common stock under that three-year performance share long-term incentive award program.